thi-ng/umbrella/packages/timestep/tpl.readme.md

 // initialize with default options (dt = 1/60 = 60 fps)
 const sim = defTimeStep({ dt: 1/60, startTime });

-// update `a` using @ 10 units per second
+// increase `a` using @ 10 units per second
 const a = defNumeric(0, (x, dt) => x + dt * 10);

 // update vector `b` using velocity of [-10, 20] (per second)
-// also see thi.ng/vectors for hundreds of vector operations... const b = defVector([0, 0], (x, dt) => [x[0] - 10 * dt, x[1] + 20 * dt]);
+// also see thi.ng/vectors for hundreds of useful vector operations... const b = defVector([0, 0], (x, dt) => [x[0] - 10 * dt, x[1] + 20 * dt]);

 // even though the sim will update at a fixed 60fps,